-The SHAPS provision represents the net present value of the commitment to the multiemployer pension scheme in respect of past deficits.
+The SHAPS provision represented the net present value of the commitment to the multiemployer pension scheme in respect of past deficits for the year ended 31 March 2018.
+The provision has been eliminated following a change to the accounting treatment and has been replaced by the provision for defined benefit liability in Note 24.